life-itself/second-renaissance/content/ecosystem.md

 ### There are many different names and terms associated with this ecosystem: Metamodern, Regenerative, Liminal Web, Game B, Integral, and more.
 We’re calling it the Second Renaissance.

-To learn more about each of the main terms and names associated with this ecosystem, read this.
-To learn about why we’re using the term Second Renaissance, read this.
+To learn more about each of the main terms and names associated with this ecosystem, read [[wiki/overview-ecosystem-names|this]].
+To learn about why we’re using the term Second Renaissance, read [[wiki/second-renaissance-name|this]].

 ### More and more people are starting to find out about, participate in, and talk about this space.
 However, its form and identity are still vague, complex, and sprawling.